MIDAS & e-Permitting

 How to get started:

 MIDAS was launched in December of 2014, and is available now for e-permitting.
 If you are interested in e-permitting, please refer to the "Getting Started" link under Resources in the left menu.
 This section provides instructions for obtaining authentication credentials and permission in MIDAS, which is required for all users.
-For operators who already have permits, please contact your permit coordinator and/or the LQD e-permitting project mangager, Carol Bilbrough, to determine an approach for converting your paper permit to an electronic format.
-For new permit applications, pelase contact Carol Bilbrough directly for assistance (see below).
+For operators who already have permits, please contact your permit coordinator to determine an approach for converting your paper permit to an electronic format.